 Pfizer entered into two agreements with the Securities and Exchange Commission and the New York-based drugmaker reached a deferred prosecution accord with the Department of Justice, according to filings today in federal court in Washington.

 U.S. law enforcement authorities have been probing drugmakers including Teva Pharmaceutical Industries Ltd, AstraZeneca Plc (AZN), Bristol-Myers Squibb Co.
-(BMY) and GlaxoSmithKline Plc (GSK) for possibly breaking an overseas anti-bribery law that bars employees or their agents from paying bribes to foreign government officials to obtain or retain business.
+(BMY:US) and GlaxoSmithKline Plc (GSK) for possibly breaking an overseas anti-bribery law that bars employees or their agents from paying bribes to foreign government officials to obtain or retain business.
 Today’s settlements stem from payments and gifts Pfizer said its foreign units made to government-employed doctors and workers in eastern Europe, China and the Middle East, according to the filings.

 “These improper payments were variously made to influence regulatory and formulary approvals, purchase decisions, prescription decisions, and to clear customs,” according to a complaint filed by the SEC.

 The SEC said the payoffs were made “without the knowledge or approval of officers or employees of Pfizer, but the inaccurate books and records of Pfizer subsidiaries were consolidated in the financial reports of Pfizer.”